Equine anatomy: Large intestine

-Other section of the large intestine

-The large colon, small colon, and rectum make up the remainder of the large intestine.
+The large intestine, also known as the hindgut, consists of the cecum, large colon, small colon and rectum, terminating in the anus.

+The cecum (called the "water gut" in old textbooks) is the first section of the large intestine, analogous to the appendix in humans.
+It is a cul-de-sac pouch, about 4 ft long that holds 7 to 8 USgal.
+It contains bacteria and other microbes that break down cellulose and other indigestible plant fiber through fermentation into volatile fatty acids.
+These microbes feed upon the portion of chyme not absorbed by the small intestine, and produce vitamin K and B complex vitamins.

 The large colon is 10 to 12 ft long and holds up to 20 USgal of semi-liquid matter.
 It is made up of the right ventral (lower) colon, the left ventral colon, the left dorsal (upper) colon, the right dorsal colon, and the transverse colon, in that order.
-Three flexures are also named; the sternal flexure, between right and left ventral colon; the pelvic flexure, between left ventral and left dorsal colon; the diaphragmatic flexure, between left dorsal and right dorsal colon.
-The main purpose of the large colon is to absorb carbohydrates, which were broken down from cellulose in the cecum.
-Due to its many twists and turns, it is a common place for a type of horse colic called an impaction.
+Three flexures are also named: the sternal flexure, between right and left ventral colon; the pelvic flexure, between left ventral and left dorsal colon; and the diaphragmatic flexure, between left dorsal and right dorsal colon.
+Besides the transverse colon, these sections are all analogous to the ascending colon in humans.
+The large colon continues the fermentation process, and absorbs volatile fatty acids as an energy source.
+Due to its many twists and turns, the large colon is a common place for certain forms of colic including impaction, displacement and volvulus.

 The small colon is 10 to 12 ft in length and holds only 5 USgal of material.
-It is the area where the majority of water in the horse's diet is absorbed, and is the place where fecal lumps are formed.
+It is the area where the majority of water in the horse's diet is absorbed, and is the place where fecal balls are formed.
+This section is analogous to the descending colon in humans.

 The rectum is about 1 ft long, and acts as a holding chamber for waste matter, which is then expelled from the body via the anus.

 Reproductive system

-Mare

-The mare's reproductive system is responsible for controlling gestation, birth, and lactation, as well as her estrous cycle and mating behavior.
-It lies ventral to the 4th or 5th lumbar vertebrae, although its position within the mare can vary depending on the movement of the intestines and distention of the bladder.